Inspection Reports for

 |---|---|---|

-| CMT A | Certified Medication Technician | Named in narcotic medication misappropriation finding and termination. |
+| CMT A | Certified Medication Technician | Named in findings related to narcotic medication misappropriation and record discrepancies |

-| CMT B | Certified Medication Technician | Reported concerns about CMT A's narcotic record keeping and destruction of narcotics. |
+| CMT B | Certified Medication Technician | Reported concerns about CMT A's narcotic record keeping and destruction of narcotics |

-| DON | Director of Nursing | Conducted audit and investigation of narcotic discrepancies. |
+| DON | Director of Nursing | Involved in investigation and audit of medication records |

-| ADON | Assistant Director of Nursing | Assisted in audit of medication cart and narcotic box. |
+| ADON | Assistant Director of Nursing | Assisted in audit of medication cart and investigation |

 Inspection Report